Georgia solar: Will Qcells’ new plant usher in an American-made solar revival?

 Adjacent to Qcells’ Cartersville plant, a subsidiary is building a specialized factory to produce laminate for the company’s solar cells.
 And late last year, a dormant polysilicon facility in Washington state restarted production with the help of a $200 million investment by Hanwha.
 The raw material will be used in Qcells’ solar panels.

-Still, many of the headwinds remain that have led to the downfall of previous U.S. entrants into the global solar market.
+Still, many of the headwinds that have led to the downfall of previous U.S. entrants into the global solar market remain.

 The biggest is China.